 Now, at long last, humanity is about to leave low Earth orbit (LEO) again.
 Only two dozen astronauts have achieved that feat so far, all of them white men.
 Soon the first female astronaut and the first astronaut of color will join the lauded list of moonwalkers.
 It's all thanks to the Artemis program, NASA's plan to explore more of the lunar surface than ever before.

 By 2025, we could see astronauts walk in the lunar dust once more, and in much greater detail thanks to the upgrades from grainy black and white video footage that half a century of technological progress has brought.
 A whole new generation could see themselves as budding space travelers, inspired to dream big.

 But pulling off this next moonshot requires an entirely new launch system and a bit of practice first.

 Related: Every mission to the moon

-The uncrewed Artemis 1, will mark the debut of NASA's massive SLS rocket.
+The uncrewed Artemis 1, marked the debut of NASA's massive SLS rocket.

-The new megarocket will send the Orion capsule on a roughly four-week journey around the moon.
+The new megarocket sent the Orion capsule on a roughly four-week journey around the moon.
 If all goes according to plan, the Artemis 2 mission will follow in 2024, sending astronauts around the moon and back.